 Microneedling works by stimulating the skin to naturally repair itself through a process known as dermal remodeling.
 This process starts with inflammation, stimulating the skin to produce new collagen.

 Microneedling is used to treat various skin conditions, such as surgical scars, acne scars, enlarged pores, burns, stretch marks, and wrinkles that cause depression in the skin.
-Since microneedling doesn’t produce heat, people with hyperpigmentation (dark spots on the skin) and those with melasma (dark patches on the skin) can undergo the treatment without running the risk of worsening their pigmentation problem.
 In addition, this procedure is sometimes used to help topical skin treatments penetrate the skin more effectively.
-For instance, there are instances when the procedure is performed before the application of minoxidil—a treatment for hair loss.
+One example is the application of the hair loss medication minoxidil.

 The benefits of microneedling treatment include the following: